linroger/FinanceCompendium/II. Economics/International/International Finance/Lecture Notes on International Finance/Lecture Notes on International Finance chapters/02 Data Puzzles Challenges.md

 ---
-aliases: null
-tags: null
-key_concepts: null
-parent_directory: null
-cssclasses: academia
-title: 'Puzzles: Challenges to Making Sense of Data'
+title: Puzzles: Challenges to Making Sense of Data
-linter-yaml-title-alias: 'Puzzles: Challenges to Making Sense of Data'
+parent_directory: Lecture Notes on International Finance chapters
+formatted: 2025-12-21 12:00:00 PM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
 primary_tags:
+  - exchange rate puzzles
-- realized currency
+  - currency risk premium
-- comovement shows international finance
+  - international imbalances
-- exchange rate movement cyclicality
-- understand government debt
+  - covered interest parity
 secondary_tags:
-- exchange rate data puzzles
-- exchange rate movement sdfs
-- international risk sharing puzzle
-- movement volatility developed economies
-- volatility puzzle unconditional variance
+  - volatility puzzle
-- conduct decomposition currency risk
-- volatility exchange rate
+  - exchange rate disconnect
-- puzzle models risk
-- return comovement exhibit puzzling
+  - currency comovement
-tags_extracted: '2025-12-18T01:44:14.951689'
+  - exorbitant privilege
+  - global financial cycle
+  - uncovered interest parity
+  - flight to safety
+cssclasses: academia
 ---

 # Puzzles: Challenges to Making Sense of Data

-# Summary
+## Summary

 - The stochastic properties of the exchange rate movement—cyclicality, volatility, expected return, and comovement—exhibit puzzling patterns that are difficult to explain by the complete-market benchmark model.
 - Combining bond and currency forward positions generates non-zero risk-free returns.
 These near-arbitrage spreads also require significant modifications on the benchmark model.
 - International portfolio quantities and capital flows exhibit strong asymmetry and cyclicality, which also impose important restrictions on how we specify the model.

-# 2.A Challenges to Making Sense of Exchange Rates
+## 2.A Challenges to Making Sense of Exchange Rates

 The two-country economy we derived in the previous chapter is a direct extension of the standard one-country real business cycle model.
 When pioneers in this field confront the model's implications with the exchange rate data, many puzzles emerge.
 Each puzzle sheds light on a dimension of the exchange rate data that is at odds with the benchmark model, and serves as a useful landmark to guide us to think about how to make progress in the theoretical literature.